 Bradford is the capital city of the United Kingdom and one of the world’s oldest cities, with a history dating back nearly two millennia.
 Bradford, a beautiful metropolitan area in the Northern English county of West Yorkshire, was founded after the country’s early mediaeval history.
 The city has a large economic sector and is very important in the country because it is the epicentre of the UK’s economic, transportation, and cultural trade.
-Before diving into the cost of living in Bradford, here is more information about the city, travel and student life in Bradford.
+If you’re an international student looking to shift to Bradford, read this article to get an idea about the city, the travel & transport options, student life, and most importantly, the cost of living in Bradford.

 Furthermore, Bradford shares borders with nearby popular areas such as Leeds, Manchester, and Sheffield, making Bradford a well-connected city.
 The city is said to be influenced by historical and modern economic and warfare history, allowing Bradford to enjoy a blend of the early nineteenth and twentieth centuries.
 Shibden Hall, The Piece Hall Halifax, Bingley Five-Rise Locks, and City Park Mirror Pool and Fountain are among the most popular heritage sites in Bradford, attracting thousands of visitors each year.

 In addition, among these visitors are a large number of international students.
 The affordable cost of living in Bradford welcomes over 100,000 international students each year.
 This makes it one of the most popular international education destinations in England.
 From science to engineering to the arts, fashion to psychology, Bradford is home to a large number of advanced institutions such as the University of Bradford and Bradford College, as well as many notable institutions such as the University of Leeds, Leeds Metropolitan University, and Leeds College of Music.

 Here is a breakdown of all the important aspects to consider while splitting your expenses and living costs in Bradford.